mortii/anki-morphs/docs/src/user_guide/usage/generators.md

 ![readability-report-generator-numerical.png](../../img/readability-report-generator-numerical.png)
 ![readability-report-generator-percentages.png](../../img/readability-report-generator-percentages.png)

 You can click on the column headers to sort the rows based on those values.
-In the pictures above the rows are sorted based on the value in the `File` column.

 <br>
 <br>